tammasloughran/esm-esm-piNoCrops/README.md

     ./warm_start.sh

-The warm start is the PI-C2C-
+The warm start for this experiment is the PI-C2C-1p5r4 spin up.

 Run the model: